Teradata/developer-resources/docs/install-ai-unlimited/quickstart/test-install-ai-unlimited-jupyter-docker.md

 ``` bash
 git clone https://github.com/Teradata/ai-unlimited
 ```
-2. Optionally, set the environment variable `AI_UNLIMITED_HOME` to the directory where the configuration and data files are located.
+2. Optionally, set the environment variable `AI_UNLIMITED_HOME` to the directory where you want the configuration and data files to be located.
 Make sure the directory exists, and that appropriate permission is granted.
 The default location is **./volumes/ai-unlimited**.

-***MEM: How about "the directory where you want the configuration and data files to be located"?
-Because those things are not there yet, and it helps reinforce that this is an alternative to the default.***

     | **Local location** | **Container location** | **Usage** |
     |----------------|--------------------|-------|
     | $AI_UNLIMITED_HOME | /etc/td | Stores data and configuration |
     | $AI_UNLIMITED_HOME/tls | /etc/td/tls | Stores certificate files |

-3. Optionally, set the `JUPYTER_HOME` variable to the directory where the JupyterLab configuration files are located.
+3. Optionally, set the `JUPYTER_HOME` variable to the directory where you want the JupyterLab configuration files to be located.
 The default location is **~/.jupyter**.

 4. Copy these environment variables from your [CSP](/docs/glossary.md#glo-csp) console or use the CLI.